bhauman/lein-figwheel/README.md

 minimizes the surface area of dynamically reloaded code, which in turn should increase the stability of the client environment.

+#### Doesn't load code that is generating warnings

+If your ClojureScript code is generating compiler warnings Figwheel won't load it.
+This again if very helpful in keeping the client environment stable.
+This behavior is optional and can be turned off.

 ## Quick Start

 Make sure you have the [latest version of leinigen installed](https://github.com/technomancy/leiningen#installation).